 "But you used a really extreme example.
 Child molestation?
 That's extreme!
 Of course that's always wrong!
 But when you get into smaller details of law and order, things aren't so black and white.
 There's a lot of gray area, where some things might be right or wrong, depending on the current norms of the society in question."

 Wait a minute.
 You're overlooking the significance of what just happened.
 You just admitted that morality can exist independently of human opinion.
-The example may be extreme, but it still proves the point that, at least in some cases, morality is objective and built into the basic nature of the universe.
+The example may be extreme, but it still proves the point that morality is objective and built into the basic nature of the universe.

 You just admitted that the concept of Natural Law is not woo-woo, but a scientific fact.
 So you can't use the "woo-woo" argument anymore.